Understand the threat before starting the removal of WordPress redirect hack removal process

 With that, I hope this helped you solve any malware problem you might have been struggling with.
 Hopefully, now after reading this tutorial, you are more aware of the best practices that you should follow to keep your website security always on point.

-Lastly, for those who are using a web hosting that is constantly being hit by DDoS attacks, then I recommend Cloudways for its solid performance in terms of Security and Speed.
+Lastly, for those who are using a web hosting that is constantly being hit by DDoS attacks, then I recommend DreamHost for its solid performance in terms of Security and Speed.

-Speaking of good practices, here are a few other ones that I recommend you for hardening further your website security:
+Speaking of good practices, here are a few other actions that I recommend you for hardening further your website security:

 - Install SSL certificate